 Student Directed Learning (SDL)

-Upper school students are given empowered ownership of schedules and outcomes, encouraging time management, self-advocacy, and collaboration more typically seen at the college level.
+Upper School students (Grades 7-12) are empowered with ownership of schedules and outcomes, encouraging time management, self-advocacy, and collaboration that prepares you well for college and beyond.

 Under the leadership of a full-time, on-site executive chef, CHCA's Teaching Kitchen perfectly blends entrepreneurship with the farm-to-school emphasis serving a dual purpose: students run the kitchen as a business and the chef provides instruction that emphasizes culinary skills and nutritional wellbeing.
 Grade PK-8 students visit for more informal experiences while Grade 9-12 students interact formally through elective courses or as a business internship.
 CHCA is the only secondary school in the Teaching Kitchen Collaborative, a global network that is a partnership of the Harvard School of Public Health and the Culinary Institute of America.

 Students in preschool through Grade 12 have access to our outdoor learning spaces.
 CHCA's Interactive Learning Gardens and outdoor classrooms (located between Founders’ and EBL campuses) are where thematic units are brought to life in nature year round.
 The gardens have also provided hundreds of pounds of fresh, organic produce food to local food pantries.

 CHCA students aspire to a nature of excellence that includes an understanding of health and wellness and the ability to raise awareness about the importance of food and food systems.
 They are educated alongside the school’s raised bed learning gardens and vineyard and the state-of-the-art greenhouse, and this education does not stop there.
 As part of the Entrepreneurship & Sustainability Studies programming, the school’s Teaching Kitchen extends food education, culinary instruction, and nutritional well-being to students of all ages.